Clifford Orbits from Cayley Graph Quotients: Introduction

 We previously introduced, in \cite{Keeler2022}, \emph{reachability graphs}, in which each vertex is an $n$-qubit pure quantum state, typically a stabilizer state, and each (directed) edge is a Clifford gate taking the state at the initial vertex to the state at the final vertex, as well as \emph{restricted graphs}, in which only some subset of the Clifford gates, typically $\{H_1,\, H_2,\, C_{1,2},\, C_{2,1}\}$, is allowed.
 (Here and throughout we abbreviate $CNOT_{i,j}$ as $C_{i,j}$.)
 Reachability graphs graphically encode the result of performing Clifford circuits on a given set of states; restricted graphs give a more refined picture which is often more useful for understanding entropic evolution.

 The main task accomplished in this paper is the reinterpretation of reachability graphs as certain quotients of a group-theoretic object, \emph{the Cayley graph}, a directed graph that encodes the structure of a group by identifying a vertex for every group element and a set of edges for each group generator. \footnote{Because the Cayley graph depends on a choice of generators, there are many different Cayley graphs which each correspond to a given group.
 Each of these graphs has an isomorphic set of vertices, namely one vertex for every group element, but in general inequivalent edges.
-For example, $\{H_1,\, H_2,\, C_{1,2},\, C_{2,1}\}$ and $\{H_1,\, H_2,\, C_{1,2}\}$ both generate the two-qubit Clifford group; as seen in Table \ref{tab:OrbitLengthCliffordSubgroupNoRelations}, the corresponding Cayley graphs have the same number of vertices, $2304$, but different properties such as graph diameter.} Since finite groups have finite Cayley graphs, we can use quotients of the group to construct quotient spaces on its Cayley graph.
+For example, $\{H_1,\, H_2,\, C_{1,2},\, C_{2,1}\}$ and $\{H_1,\, H_2,\, C_{1,2}\}$ both generate the two-qubit Clifford group; as seen in Table \ref{tab:OrbitLengthCliffordSubgroupNoRelations}, the corresponding Cayley graphs have the same number of vertices, $2304$, but different properties such as graph diameter.} Since finite groups have finite Cayley graphs, we can use group cosets to construct quotient spaces on its Cayley graph.

-The general protocol for constructing the quotient map that yields (graphs isomorphic to) reachability graphs from Cayley graphs is: \begin{enumerate} \item For a group $G$ and chosen state $\ket{\Psi}$, we first identify the stabilizer subgroup of $\ket{\Psi}$ in $G$, denoted $\Stab_G(\ket{\Psi})$. \item Since $\Stab_G(\ket{\Psi})$ is a normal subgroup of $G$, all equivalence classes of the quotient group $G/\Stab_G(\ket{\Psi})$ can be generated by taking the left-cosets $h\cdot\Stab_G(\ket{\Psi})$ for all $h \in G$. \item Each equivalence class of $G/\Stab_G(\ket{\Psi})$ is assigned a vertex, and each vertex is connected by the generator which maps each element of one equivalence class to exactly one element of the other equivalence class. \end{enumerate}
+The general protocol for quotienting a Cayley graph to yield a graph isomorphic to a reachability graph is: \begin{enumerate} \item For a group $G$ and chosen state $\ket{\Psi}$, we first identify the stabilizer subgroup of $\ket{\Psi}$ in $G$, denoted $\Stab_G(\ket{\Psi})$. \item Since $\Stab_G(\ket{\Psi})$ is a subgroup of $G$, all equivalence classes of the left coset space $G/\Stab_G(\ket{\Psi})$ can be generated by taking $h\cdot\Stab_G(\ket{\Psi})$ for all $h \in G$. \item Each equivalence class of $G/\Stab_G(\ket{\Psi})$ is assigned a vertex, and each vertex is connected by the generator which maps each element of one equivalence class to exactly one element of the other equivalence class. \end{enumerate}

 This procedure takes as input a choice of group and a choice of state.
 To recover the reachability graphs, we do not take $G$ to be the Clifford group itself, because the group contains elements which act as an (unobservable) global phase.
 Instead, we first quotient the Clifford group (or $\HC$, the group generated by Hadamard and CNOT acting on the first two qubits) by such elements, resulting in a smaller group whose elements are isomorphic to equivalence classes of the original group; only then do we specify a state.
 Figure \ref{SummaryImagePaper} illustrates this procedure, starting with the one-qubit Clifford group and the chosen state $\ket{0}$ and producing a quotiented graph isomorphic to the one-qubit stabilizer reachability graph.
 We could have started with any of the six one-qubit stabilizer states and gotten the same result, but the precise mapping of initial group elements to vertices of the final Cayley graph is state-dependent.